SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Damage: Damage is the amount of harm a weapon does.
 Melee, thrown, and those missile weapons relying a person’s strength to determine their power are enhanced by the character’s Strength Damage (see page 74 to determine the die code).
-Weapons affected by strength have a “+” in front of their damage die code.
+Weapons affected by strength have a "+" in front of their damage die code.
 Note that the damage is based on the weapon ﬁring a single shot (bullet, bolt, etc.).
-See the “Combat Options” chapter for guidelines on other rates of ﬁre.
+See the "Combat Options" chapter for guidelines on other rates of ﬁre.
 Range: This factor takes into account that the weapon will be less effective the farther it is from the target.
 The values given are the maximums, in meters, for Short, Medium, and Long ranges.
 For generated values, roll the character’s Strength or lift.
-The modiﬁer after “STR” indicates the number to take from or add onto the total.
+The modiﬁer after "STR" indicates the number to take from or add onto the total.
 These totals, in meters, determines the ranges the character can throw the item.
 If the total becomes zero or less because of the modiﬁer, then the character cannot throw the item to that range.
-(Gamemaster who prefer straight values should multiply the die code in Strength or lift by 4, then add the pips to get the “STR” value.)
+(Gamemaster who prefer straight values should multiply the die code in Strength or lift by 4, then add the pips to get the "STR" value.)

 There are a lot of weapons listed here.
 Why would you not simply select the weapon with the highest damage score?
-In addition to the social ramiﬁcations, a weapon’s range, its ammo use and capacity, and its various “ﬁre options” are all things an adventurer needs to consider.
+In addition to the social ramiﬁcations, a weapon’s range, its ammo use and capacity, and its various "ﬁre options" are all things an adventurer needs to consider.
 The following explanations should help.

 Handguns are small and comparatively light, and usually easily